 This is a big one if flexibility is your objective!
 Most online teaching companies do not have a weekly minimum or maximum amount of hours you must teach.

 This also means that you usually won’t have to ask for time off — you simply won’t open classes on the days you can’t teach.
-Compared to many jobs where you have to request for time off in advance and get approved, this is a huge perk!
+Compared to many jobs where you have to request time off in advance and get approved, this is a huge advantage of teaching online!

 4. You Can Create Your Own Schedule.